Julian22222/PRACTICE/Notes/Notes5.md

 //Once Password is matching you can create JWT payload
-  // 👇 JWT payload (keep it small!) <-- you can get access to this data from anywhere -> sub and email
+  // 👇 JWT payload (keep it small!) <-- you can get access to this data from anywhere in Nest.js (usually is used in Nest.js controller to get logedIn user Id)-> sub and email
   //The payload is the data stored inside the JWT token.
 Also JWT contains extra JWT metadata like: expiration time, issued time.
-  //after login, this information becomes accessible: in Next.js, in browser cookies, in localStorage/sessionStorage (if you store token there), after decoding the token
+  //after login, this information becomes accessible: in Next.js, in browser cookies (if you store token there), after decoding the token
   //JWT Payload Is NOT Secret, Anyone who has the token can decode and read the payload.
-  ❌//NEVER store: password, credit card, sensitive private data const payload = {
+  ❌//NEVER store: password, credit card, sensitive private data in payload const payload = {
     sub: user.customer_id,  //sub means: subject.
 It is a standard JWT field representing: “Who owns this token?” - Usually:user id, customer id, account id
     email: user.email,